CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Different underwear styles can be useful for different postpartum experiences, and according to our survey data, many women try more than one kind.
 To help you choose the best option for your needs, here are the four main types on offer:

-• Postpartum compression underwear: Intimate wear that offers light compression can be helpful for some people in the postpartum period, especially after a c-section.
+• Postpartum compression underwear.
+Intimate wear that offers light compression can be helpful for some people in the postpartum period, especially after a C-section.
 Our survey data shows that 30 percent of new moms chose this panty style.
 While some may compare them to postpartum belly wraps or even shapewear, there are a few key differences.
-Namely, postpartum compression underwear has been thoughtfully designed to support abdominal muscles after giving birth.
-Alternatively, the latter options are about holding your shape for comfort or aesthetic purposes.
+Namely, postpartum compression underwear has been thoughtfully designed to support abdominal muscles after giving birth, while the latter options are about holding your shape for comfort or aesthetic purposes.

-• Disposable postpartum underwear: Designed to be worn once and thrown away, disposable panties are sure to come in handy during postpartum recovery.
-In fact, 92% of new moms surveyed by our team said they opted for this style at least once during their postpartum recovery.
-Aside from bleeding and discharge, urinary incontinence is a typical side effect of pregnancy.
-After having a (roughly) 8-pound baby sitting on your bladder for the last month of pregnancy—and then going through delivery—Bartos says, “incontinence isn’t even common postpartum—it’s expected.”
+• Disposable postpartum underwear.
+Designed to be worn once and thrown away, disposable panties are sure to come in handy during postpartum recovery.
+In fact, 92 percent of new moms surveyed by our team said they opted for this style at least once during their postpartum recovery.
+Aside from bleeding and discharge, urinary incontinence is a typical symptom after birth.
+After having a (roughly) 8-pound baby sitting on your bladder for the last month of pregnancy—and then going through delivery—“incontinence isn’t even common postpartum—it’s expected,” Bartos says.
 Can’t face the thought of washing pee-soaked undergarments?
 You’re in luck: Many brands create postpartum disposable underwear with an absorbent core to keep you feeling fresh, even if you do leak a little when you laugh.

 • Absorbent postpartum underwear: Absorbent underwear has changed the game when it comes to sanitary products.
 They look just like regular undies, but the moisture-wicking material actually absorbs blood, discharge and bladder leaks.
 While most brands market these products as period panties, there are options designed specifically for new moms too.
 Our survey data shows that 15 percent of new moms wore this style of postpartum underwear in the fourth trimester.